About Us and Longhorns

 Tio Benito is 'Uncle Ben' in Spanish.

 My Sister and Brother-in-law allowed me onboard for their daughter, Nell's upbringing, and for that blessing I am forever grateful ....
 Thirty years have flown by & "Uncle Ben" became my most common title, or how she characterizes it, "Tio Benito".
-I have Branded my longhorn herd upon that Characterization, regardless of the fact she is kind, charming, & brilliant, with a MS in Clinical Neurological Psychology and about to complete her PhD at The University of Texas.
+I have Branded my longhorn herd upon that Characterization, regardless of the fact she is kind, charming, brilliant, ...a MS in Clinical Psychology and her PhD in Neuropsychology at The University of Texas.
 I have gone by "Uncle Ben" to a whole generation of her friends.

 First called Uncle Ben by my niece, Elizabeth, my (late) Brother Boyd's daughter, circa, early 80's, Elizabeth, bright and accomplished in her own right, the strong mother of 2 magnificent daughters, Madison and Liv, still refers to me as, "Uncle Ben".
 Bringing it to date, Madison is Uncle Ben's No. 1 hunting partner, and Elizabeth, Liv and Maddie share family time throughout the year with my wife, Brenda and their Uncle Ben.
 Having been referred to as Uncle Ben for four decades, forever cherished by this soul...
 "Tio Benito",.... is one of the best things, this man could ever be.